cloud-ark/kubeplus/README.md

 **3. kubectl connections**

 - ``kubectl connections cr``: Provides information about relationships of a Custom Resource instance with other resources (custom or built-in) via labels / annotations / spec properties.
-- ``kubectl connections service``: Provides information about relationships between a Service object and all the downstream Pods related to it.
+- ``kubectl connections service``: Shows all the Pod and Service resources that can be reached from the given service through labels, annotations, or spec properties.
+- ``kubectl connections pod``: Shows all the Service and Pod resources that can be reached from the given pod through labels, annotations, or spec properties.

 **4. kubectl metrics**